kristianmandrup/jscolor-2.1.1/Readme.md

 ## Pull requests

-Please do not submit any pull requests (see CONTRIBUTING.md) Sorry for any inconvenience caused.
+Please do not submit any pull requests see [CONTRIBUTING](CONTRIBUTING.md) Sorry for any inconvenience caused.